Thrombotic microangiopathy (TMA)

 What causes thrombotic microangiopathy?

-Thrombotic microangiopathy (TMA) is caused by the uncontrolled formation of small blood clots in small blood vessels.
-These blood clots are called thrombi.
+TMA is caused by the uncontrolled formation of small blood clots in small blood vessels, called thrombi.
 The blood clots block the inside of the blood vessel and damage or destroy the RBCs as they try to pass.
 Pathologists describe this process as non-immune hemolysis because the immune system is not involved in damaging the RBCs.
+Conditions that can lead to the uncontrolled formation of blood clots and TMA include infections, cancer, certain types of medications, pregnancy, organ transplantation, or trauma.

 Non-Immune hemolysis